BEKtesfish/Pig_Dice_Game/README.md

         - Players can choose from different difficulty levels when playing against the computer, such as Easy, Medium, or Hard.
 Each difficulty level may alter the computer's strategy or behavior.

+        8. computer intelligence.
+            -  we came up to the computer player game stratagy from Wikipedia optimal play stratagy

+            easy mode:
+                    - the computer holds when its current score reachs 20.
+This strategy has an 8% disadvantage against optimal play.

+            medium mode:
+                    - the computer  holds  if current score reaches 25 and the overall score is 0 and if the overall score is not 0 it holds when the current score reaches 18
+                    - the computer rolls if current score did not reach 25 and the over all score is 0 and if the over all score is not 0 it will roll until the current score reaches 18.
+                    -This has a 3.3% disadvantage against optimal play.

+                    -
+            hard mode:
+                    - the computer holds the  computers overall score is < 71 and current score is >= 21 or else if computer overall score >=71 and current score is >= 18.
+                    - the computer rolls if the computer overall score  is  < 71 and current score is <21 or else if computer score is >= 71 and  current score is < 18.
+                    - this stratagy is that when the computer overall score is lower to take a risk and roll until the current score reaches 21 and when the overall score is higher to lower the risk and hold when current score reaches 18

         8. Exit:
         - While playing, type 'exit' to terminate and restart the game.